SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 - [AliExpress TENSTAR 2pcs pack](https://pl.aliexpress.com/item/1005007738886550.html)

 #### Seeed Studio XIAO nRF52840 {#XIAO}
 A compact alternative board option.

 **Obtaining:**
 - [Manufacturer listing](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html)

-#### White Integrated Aliexpress Boards with ICM-45686 IMU And QMC6309 Magnetometer
+#### White Integrated AliExpress Boards (ICM-45686 + QMC6309)

-Can be found under variety of different names.
+Can be found under a variety of different names.

 <img src="img/alirespess-white-aliexpress-smoll.webp" class="small-size-image" />

-Similar quality tier to superminis - not great, but usable as a last resort.
-However, they can ship with unreliable firmware and may fail randomly (not just DOA).
+Acceptable as a last resort, but expect quality and reliability issues.
+They can ship with unreliable firmware and may fail randomly, not just on arrival.

 - Tend to ship with unreliable or nonfunctional firmware
 - Lower-quality components and inadequate testing